Ashwin18-Offcl/Ashwin18-Offcl/README.md

 ## 👋 Hi, I'm Ashwin Ananta Panbude

-## 🚀 About Me
+## 👤  About Me

 I am a passionate Data Analyst and Technical Faculty with hands-on experience in Power BI, Tableau, Python, SQL, Advanced Excel, ETL workflows, and Data Storytelling.
 I specialize in transforming raw data into meaningful insights, building interactive dashboards, and guiding learners toward industry-ready analytical skills.

+## 👨‍🏫 Professional Summary:

 Data Analyst with expertise in Power BI, Tableau, Python, SQL, and Excel.
 I create impactful dashboards and insights that support smart decision-making.
-Trained 800+ learners in analytics, MS Office, Tally & GST.
+Trained 800+ students in analytics & digital skills in analytics, MS Office, Tally & GST.
 Focused on continuous learning and real-world problem solving.
 **Ashwin18-Offcl/Ashwin18-Offcl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.